Electronic design automation (EDA) software

 Simplifies circuit design by allowing engineers to easily place, connect, and modify components, ensuring accuracy, efficiency, and seamless integration with PCB layout.

-Schematic simulation in Autodesk Fusion electronics
+Electronics simulation in Autodesk Fusion

 Simulation